-Green rainforests and real indigenous coastal villages await in the moss-covered mists of Haida Gwaii.
+Green rainforests and authentic indigenous coastal villages await in the moss-covered mists of Haida Gwaii.

 The Haida welcomes you to the rocky island chain and the northern town of Skidegate and Masset on Graham Island.

-Travel by seaplane or boat to the southern islands and wonder at Gwaii Haanas national park reserve’s ecological diversity.
+Travel by seaplane or boat to the southern islands and marvel at Gwaii Haanas National Park Reserve’s ecological diversity.

 Gwaii Haanas

-The land is house to grand forests and distinct wildlife such as the Haidi Gwaii black bear, and the waters around these islands spec an abundance of coral reefs, kelp forests, and all manner of sea life.
+The land houses grand forests and distinct wildlife such as the Haidi Gwaii black bear, and the waters around these islands spec an abundance of coral reefs, kelp forests, and all manner of sea life.

 Longhouses